 Each JHA has a section in which Personal Protective Equipment (PPE) is identified related to a particular hazard.
 Employees are trained during their New Employee Orientation on both the JHA for their particular job class and PPE as it applies to hazards.
-If a new PPE is identified, a description is added to the corresponding JHA and employees who are affected are trained.
+If new PPE is identified, a description is added to the corresponding JHA and employees who are affected are made aware and trained.

-Each job task is analyzed at least once every two years and whenever there is a change in how the task is performed or if there is a serious injury while performing the task.
-JHA results are reported to the Employee Safety Committee.
+Each job task is analyzed at least once every two years and whenever there is a change in how the task is performed or added or if there is a serious injury while performing the task.
+JHA reviews and changes are reported to the Employee Safety Committee.